 2. You can’t make them change.
 No matter how hard you try, you’ll never be able to force your loved one to change.
 They will have to be the one who decides to make positive changes for themselves.
 If you keep pushing, you might push them away and be the one who feels the most pain.
 While you shouldn’t be forceful or pushy, it is important that you encourage them to seek treatment.
 Remember, don’t blame yourself for their decisions or behavior if they don’t choose to get help.

-Not only is it OK to put yourself first, you should put your needs first!
+Not only is it OK to put yourself first, but you should also put your needs first!
 If you feel guilty for allowing your loved one to make bad decisions, remember you can’t force them to change and you can’t make decisions for them.
-If you need help focusing on your own needs and learning to cope, Serenity Lane Psychological Services offers therapy to those struggling with drug addiction, as well as their loved ones who are in need of support and guidance.
+If you need help focusing on your own needs and learning to cope, Bayview Therapy offers therapy to those struggling with drug addiction, as well as their loved ones who are in need of support and guidance.
 Dr. Heather Violante provides addiction treatment and counseling in Fort Lauderdale, Florida for adults and their loved ones.